LeiZHANG1995/PHBS_TQFML/Project/README.md

 All the above variables come from https://blockchain.info/for and depict the demand and supply of bitcoins.
 Also we include “date” as a variable for time series analysis.

 Second group of features depicts the attractiveness of bitcoins to investors.
 We adopted views on Wikipedia (wiki) from https://tools.wmflabs.org/pageviews.
 We didn’t use Google’s search data because it’s on a weekly basis which does not meet our requirement.

+## Models
+Briefly, we combine the traditional classifiation algorithm (Logistic Regression) and time series regression (ADL model) together.
+We call our original algorithm ..LSTM.. model, which is inspired from the LSTM neural network model.
+If you are interested in the realization of this method, you can find all the details in the [LSTM.py](https://github.com/LeiZHANG1995/PHBS_TQFML/blob/master/Project/LSTM.py) file.

+### ADL model